 The Stages of Migraine

-The final stage, known as postdrome, is a roughly 24-hour period that may leave a person feeling drained, along with feelings of confusion and moodiness.
+- Postdrome is roughly a 24-hour period that may leave a person feeling drained, along with feelings of confusion and moodiness.

 Aside from an extraordinary level of pain, migraines can cause a number of complications, including abdominal issues, strokes, and more.
 One of the most common complications is a condition known as chronic migraine.
 Chronic migraine is defined as having a migraine on 50% of days for three months or more.